deejayy/software-architect/README.md

 - makes decisions on things which are expensive to change later
 - plans everything what the client not asked specifically but necessary for the product (non-functional requirements)
 - is not always there but an architecture is
+- shouldn't be always the best developer (who is tend to keep the hard problems for itself)
 -